moonlight-mod/webpackTools/README.md

 Some sites don't expose their export cache, making `spacepack.findModulesByExports` unusable and `spacepack.exports` undefined.

 In Firefox, clicking on links in stacktraces from functions with `//# sourceURL=` will send you to a blank page.
 It's best to just open them from the sources tab

+Some sites have impropper scoping and `patchAll` will cause the page to fail to load.
+Patching will still work in isolation as long as you dont patch a module using impropper scoping

 ## Credits